ethercats/degeneratefarm/README.md

 When a user mints a pig, it sends a request to Chainlink VRF to call the contract back with a random number.
 Only the VRF coordinator can actually call the function that triggers the mint function.
 This means there is a delay between when a user's mint transaction is confirmed, and the NFT is actually minted.
 There also is an additional delay if you want to see it on OpenSea, because OpenSea must then ingest the NFT into their system by parsing the metadata.
 This is very processor intensive so in peak periods it can take up to an hour, although usually it takes about 1 minute.

-The mint function that takes the returned random number and uses that to build the pig.
+The mint function takes the returned random number and uses that to build the pig.
 Each token ID has 10 property numbers, and the token ID itself prepended to that.
-This means that each pig will have a chronological order of mint in the name of the NFT, and will also come with all the properties that make up the pig.
+This means that each pig will have a incremental order of mint in the name of the NFT, and will also come with all the properties that make up the pig.

 ![Token ID Format](https://www.degeneratefarm.io/token-id-format.png)

 Most of the generative parts of the pig are linear.
 We have 10 sprites for each relevant body part.
 This is to keep things simple with the contract, and avoid modulo bias in the least amount of gas.
 Chainlink VRF currently has a 200,000 gas limit.
 That means you have some constraint in the operations you can do in calculating the properties of an NFT.
-In this case, we have a lookup table for only the background, which has offers a 1 in 100 chance of getting a Level 10 background, along with an increasing difficulty up to that point for the other level.
+In this case, we have a lookup table for only the background, which has offers a 1 in 100 chance of getting a Level 10 background, along with an increasing difficulty up to that point for the other levels.
 The subsequent properties are all a linear 1 in 10 to get.

 ![Non-Linear Background Rarity](https://www.degeneratefarm.io/background-rarity.png)

 Once the pig is minted by the VRF coordinator calling back, NFT indexers like OpenSea will see the mint event and begin to parse the metadata.
 In EtherCats, we enumerated all possible token IDs and pre-published them on IPFS.
 Degenerate Farm, however, has zillions of possible permutations in the token ID, or more specifically 1024 * 10^10.
 We were already at the limits of IPFS with 4,500 EtherCats metadata files.
 The only solution is an API, which unfortunately has to be centralized at this point in time, at least for the duration of minting.

 Our API is quite simple and uses AWS Lambda.
 The biggest problem with a centralized API thankfully isn't censorship just yet, but a DDoS attack.
 AWS has advanced tools for rate limiting, and distributing things to make it harder to pull off.
 When called, the API replies with the JSON metadata of the token ID requested.
-Instead of generating all possible combinations of token IDs, we only after to build the one requested, and only when requested.
+Instead of generating all possible combinations of token IDs, we only build the one requested, and only when requested.

 There's one small, but clever step before anyone fetches the metadata for the pig, and that's the HTML file generation.
 We also use Alchemy on our nodejs backend to listen for mint events.
 When a pig is minted our server automatically generates an HTML file that is linked to in the metadata.
 The clever part is that every HTML file for each and every pig is exactly the same.
 The only difference is the name of the HTML file.
 The base script can build any pig.
 It does this by reading the file name from the HTML file, which you guessed it, is the token ID.
 This means that once you build one pig, you've built them all.
 The token ID is just the input.

-Once minting is finished, both the base metadata URI, and HTML files can be pointed to IPFS.
+After minting is finished, both the base metadata URI, and HTML files can be pointed to IPFS.
 Once everything is done that needs to be done in the project, then the ability to change the pointer can be permanently disabled in the contract.

 ## Upgrade Process

 Upgrading is the hook of this hackathon entry besides the wonderful art.
 Generative pigs are fun, but leveling up your pig, and trying to get the highest score is what will keep people interested.
-Having rarity be a dynamic thing encourages people to participate, and reach limited time rewards milestones not present in other generative projects.
+Having rarity be a dynamic thing encourages people to participate and reach limited time rewards milestones not present in other generative projects.

 After a pig is minted it starts with 1,000 chips, depicted in the NFT as a single yellow 1,000 chip, and a random card hand.
 These cards come from a random 1,000,000 card shoe, meaning it is possible to have duplicate cards of the same suit.
-If the hand happens to be two aces, then a 25,000 plaque is awarded, and they also start with that.
+If the hand happens to be two aces, then a 25,000 plaque is awarded.
+In this case it will start with 26,000 points.

 When an owner upgrades their pig, they ask Chainlink VRF for another number.
 After the VRF coordinator calls back, the contract maps the request so that when the VRF coordinator calls back that it triggers an upgrade.
 When the upgrade function is called, they get an extra chip added to their stack (1,000 for the first 100 chips, and 5,000 after that up to a maximum of 600,000 total chips).
 Then they get an entirely new card hand each time they upgrade.
 If on any hand they get aces, the pig gets a 25,000 plaque added.

 It's not so simple to max out the stack of plaques though.
 Once you get three plaques, you will need your aces to have matching suits in order to level up the plaque.
 (Aces without matching suits are still added to the total aces count.)
 If you are lucky enough to acquire seven plaques, it then gets very difficult to continue your journey to the maximum 10 plaques.
 You will need to get matching diamond aces to top up your stack of plaques further.

 While the total chip stack is intended as the main rarity metric, the stats of total aces, matching aces, and diamond aces are tracked for the purpose of rarity tie-breaking.
 If there are two pigs with the maximum number of chip/plaques, then the pig with the most diamond aces will be the rarest.
-If the total of aces is still tied, then the pig with more matching aces is considered rarest, and if that is tied it is resolved by the total aces count.
+If the total of aces is still tied, then the pig with more matching aces is considered rarest, and if that is also tied, then it is resolved by the total aces count.
 If the tie still cannot be broken, then the pig with the lower mint number will edge out the other.

 The rarity ranking is just for fun, but might be used as the basis for giveaways, airdrops, and access to certain products in the future.